waynegraham/registry.clir.org/_projects/2017-seas-of-knowledge-digitization-and-retrospective-an.md

 ---
 layout: project
-title: "Seas of Knowledge: Digitization and Retrospective Analysis of the Historical Logbooks of the United States Navy"
+title: Seas of Knowledge: Digitization and Retrospective Analysis of the Historical Logbooks of the United States Navy
 ---